Martin T. McMahon: Political career and death

 He was a member of the New York State Assembly (New York Co., 7th D.) in 1891; and of the New York State Senate from 1892 to 1895, sitting in the 115th, 116th (both 8th D.), 117th and 118th New York State Legislatures (both 7th D.).
 He was elected a judge of the Court of General Sessions in 1896 and held that position until his death.
 He died suddenly in 1906 at his home in Manhattan, one day after falling ill with pneumonia.

 War of the Triple Alliance

-While in his service as Minister Ambassador to Paraguay, he saw the outbreak of the Paraguayan War, also known as War of the Triple Alliance.
+He served as Minister Ambassador to Paraguay during the Paraguayan War, also known as War of the Triple Alliance.
 He was a fierce champion of Francisco Solano López and wrote many articles very favourable to the Paraguayans.